NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 </br>

+## 2. Setting Up Computer Moves
-2. Create a new method `getComputerMove(String[] curBoard)` that produce a valid move for the computer (between 1 to 9) with an input of the current game board.
+Create a new method `getComputerMove(String[] curBoard)` that produce a valid move for the computer (between 1 to 9) with an input of the current game board.

 Follow next step to implement the method.

 </br>

+## 3. Implementing the Computer's Movement
-3. In `getComputerMove()`, we will randomly generate a number between 1 and 9 for the computer.
+In `getComputerMove()`, we will randomly generate a number between 1 and 9 for the computer.

 We will do so with the help of the class `Random` which is often used in Java to generate random numbers.